 Like I say we are gradually increasing them.
 The aim is to increase one “exercise” by one rep, once a day every 2 weeks.
 But if I find I can’t manage that, it’s fine.
 We come up with an alternative plan; either increasing a different exercise that time because it’s obviously too soon for the muscles used in the one I’m trying to increase, or leave it longer between the increases.
 It’s all about finding what works for me, and what I am able to do without impacting greatly on my daily routine.

-But the general principle of gradually increasing the amount of exercise or activity is a good one, and it is what many of us do without even realising it; we build up in little steps to doing things; like watching TV for 30 minutes instead of 25, or sitting up for 32 minutes instead of 30.
+The general principle of gradually increasing the amount of exercise or activity done is a good one, and it is what many of us do without even realising it; we build up in little steps to doing things; like watching TV for 30 minutes instead of 25, or sitting up for 32 minutes instead of 30.
 Or reading a sentence in a book, then building up to reading a paragraph.

 Whatever it is, it’s natural for us to do it; the majority of people I know with M.E. all have something they are working towards; little by little, something they’re building up to doing.
 The key to it being beneficial rather than harmful is just the way in which it is done.
 Listening to the body, only pushing a tiny bit at a time, and resting afterwards, assessing the impact doing something has over the hours and even days that follow.
 And if the impact is bad, you go back a step; find the level which is manageable and can be maintained before perhaps trying a smaller increase, or a different increase to work towards which works for you.